Military Sealift Command Atlantic Builds a Monarch Waystation to Conserve and Protect a Vulnerable Subspecies

+Which subspecies is instrumental in pollinating the many flowers and dietary staples that we enjoy today, like squash and blueberries?
+Not sure, here is a hint.
+It can migrate up to 3,000 miles before reaching its final destination.
+It possesses two pairs of brilliant orange-red wings, featuring black veins and white spots along its edges.
+With a wingspan of 95 to 100 millimeters, it is the largest and rarest migrant species.
+It is the migratory monarch butterfly.

-NORFOLK (NNS) (Dec.
-15, 2023) In December 2023, several members of Military Sealift Command Atlantic (MSCLANT) built a Monarch Butterfly Waystation, located in the command’s very own backyard of Naval Station Norfolk (NAVSTA).
+Recently, several members of Military Sealift Command Atlantic (MSCLANT) built a Monarch Butterfly Waystation, located in the command’s very own backyard of Naval Station Norfolk (NAVSTA Norfolk).
 The team planted several plants of milkweed that will serve as the migrating monarch butterfly’s food source and a place for thirsty pollinators to lay their eggs during its upcoming spring migration.

+Each year in early March, millions of multi-generational migratory monarch butterflies, also known as Danaus plexippus ssp. plexippus, leave their Mexican roots, flying north and east in search of milkweed, a food source that is crucial for their survival.
+“It is the only plant source that can sustain both their long migration and reproduction for generations,” said Ms. Kimberlie Young, MSCLANT counsel.

+Unfortunately, the habitat of the migrating monarch butterfly is at risk due to the loss of milkweed plants, Young said.
+“Habitat conversions for other uses, herbicide applications, and climate changes have caused a decline in the milkweed habitat in both the eastern and western regions of the Monarch’s North American range.”

 |Date Taken: